 Admission into the Music and Vocal Performance Programs: Students wishing to pursue one of these degrees must first audition for preliminary acceptance by the music faculty.
-Complete acceptance into either B. A. degree is contingent upon completion of the degree's piano requirements, acceptance into 300-level applied study, completion of four semesters of the recital attendance requirement, successful completion of the sophomore review (see below), and the completion of each of the following courses with a grade of C or better: Music 111, 112, 171, 172, , 211, 212, 271 and 272.
-For complete details of these requirements the students should refer to the Marietta College Music Handbook available from the Music Office, Hermann Fine Arts Building.
+Complete acceptance into either degree is contingent upon completion of the degree's piano requirements, acceptance into 300-level applied study, completion of four semesters of the recital attendance requirement, successful completion of the sophomore review (see below), and the completion of each of the following courses with a grade of C or better: Music 111, 112, 171, 172, ,211, 212, 271 and 272.
+For complete details of these requirements the students should refer to the Marietta College Music Handbook available on the department's website.

-Admission into the Music Education Program: Students wishing to pursue a B.A. degree in music education must first audition and interview for preliminary acceptance by the music faculty.
+Admission into the Music Education Program: Students wishing to pursue a B.M. degree in music education must first audition and interview for preliminary acceptance by the music faculty.
 Complete acceptance into the major (required to enroll in all 300 & 400 level courses) is contingent upon completion of the following requirements:

-- Completion of the Praxis I assessment and the submission of scores to the department.
-Minimum scores for admission are as follows: Math 174, Reading 175, and Writing 173.
-In lieu of the Praxis I exam students may submit an ACT composite score of 23 or an SAT composite score of 1060.
-Praxis I testing information is available in the Department of Education Office and in the Academic Resource Center. - A 2.75 cumulative grade point average while enrolled at Marietta College.
+- ACT composite of 23 with minimum scores of English-22, Reading-22, Mathematics-22 OR SAT composite of 1070 with minimum scores of Writing-430, Reading-450, Mathematics-520 OR submission of Praxis Core Academic Skills for Educators with minimum scores of Writing-162, Reading-156, Mathematics-150; - A 2.75 cumulative grade point average while enrolled at Marietta College.
 If the student's grade point average falls below a 2.75, the student will be placed on program probation for one semester.
-If, at the end of the probationary semester, the student's grades are still below a 2.75, the student will no longer be permitted to enroll in 300/400-level Music Education and Education course - Completion of ENGL and COMM 101 with a grade of "C" or better. - Completion of the piano proficiency (MUSC 141,142, 241, 242) - Completion of the Aural Skills proficiency (MUSC 171, 172, 271 and 272) - Acceptance into the 300-level of applied study - Completion each of the following courses with a grade of C or better: MUSC 111, 112, 211, 212, 303, and MUED 110 and four credit hours of the ensemble requirement. - Successful completion of four semesters of the recital requirement. - Successful completion of the sophomore review.
+If, at the end of the probationary semester, the student's grades are still below a 2.75, the student will no longer be permitted to enroll in 300/400-level Music Education and Education course - Completion of WRIT 110 and COMM 101 with a grade of "C" or better. - Completion of the piano proficiency (MUSC 141,142, 241, 242) - Completion of the Aural Skills proficiency (MUSC 171, 172, 271 and 272) - Acceptance into the 300-level of applied study - Completion each of the following courses with a grade of C or better: MUSC 111, 112, 211, 212, 303, and MUED 110 and four credit hours of the ensemble requirement.

+- Successful completion of four semesters of the recital requirement. - Successful completion of the sophomore review.
 The sophomore review is an individual conference with the faculty of the department to review the progress of each student.
-Students will be required to present an electronic portfolio that is based on detailed instructions provided in the Music department handbook and MUED 110.
+Students will be required to present an electronic portfolio that is based on detailed instructions provided in the Music department handbook.
 It should contain, but is not limited to, the following items: transcript, piano proficiency results, repertoire list and jury evaluations, and a statement of goals.
 The review is designed not only to be an assessment of their progress to date, but an opportunity for the students and faculty to discuss weaknesses and strengths and set individualized goals for the rest of the student's time at Marietta College.
 The College's Department of Music, will either accept or reject the student's application into the Professional Music Education Licensure Program based on the student's qualifications and the department's vote of confidence in the student's ability to complete the Program.
 Students denied admission to the Professional Music Education Licensure Program may appeal this decision according to the criteria set forth in the Marietta College Music Department Handbook.